Browsing Category

 After a walk around the main square, Piazza Marconi, we decided to head back to Camogli.

 The ticket machine at the station wouldn’t take our credit cards or our cash.
 We asked the information person what to do since we didn’t want to get a fine, or worse, for traveling without a valid ticket.
-He laughed, said the machines had been broken for some time and advised we just get on the train with the tickets we’d used to come south.
-On we went, back down through the masses to the tracks below and northward to Camogli.
-We treated ourselves to gelato, headed for the hotel, and spent the rest of the afternoon at their private beach, enjoying the serenity of our beautiful little town.
+He laughed, said the machines had been broken for some time and advised us to get on the train with the tickets we’d used to come south.

 Picture Perfect Portofino